sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/README.md

 ## Architecture

-The file server participates as a standard domain member — not a domain controller.
+The file server participates as a standard domain member, not a domain controller.
 Authentication happens on the server itself via Kerberos, and AD users and groups are resolved through winbind.
 Access to each share is determined by AD group membership, so permissions are managed centrally in Active Directory rather than locally on the server.

 ```
    AD Domain Controller                 File Server (domain member)